Wallet for end users

 • Per-user balance: you track it in your own database.
 Fintoc holds the aggregate.

-• KYB: none per user — only your Root Entity is onboarded.
+• KYC: none per user.
+Only your root Entity is onboarded.

 flowchart LR